Groups of type $FP$ via graphical small cancellation: Background

 A reduced labelling of a graph $\Gamma$ by $L$ can be viewed as defining an immersion from $\Gamma$ to the rose $R_L$, which is the 1-vertex graph with directed edges in bijective correspondence with the elements of $L$.
-The fundamental group of $R_L$ is of course the free group with generators the $\tau$-orbits in $L$.
+We remind the reader that $R_L$ has $|L|/2$ distinct 1-cells.
+The fundamental group of $R_L$ is of course a free group with representatives of the $\tau$-orbits in $L$ as free generators.
 The group $G(\Gamma,L,\tau,\phi)$ can be viewed as the quotient of the fundamental group of $R_L$ by the normal subgroup generated by the images of the fundamental groups of the components of $\Gamma$ under this immersion.
-This is the definition of $G(\Gamma,L,\tau,\phi)$ used in~\cite[definition~1.1]{gruber}.
-It is immediate that the two definitions describe the same group, essentially because the fundamental group of a graph can always be generated by simple cycles.
+This is the definition of $G(\Gamma,L,\tau,\phi)$ used in~\cite[Defn.~1.1]{gruber}.
+It is immediate that the two definitions describe the same group, essentially because the fundamental group of a graph can always be generated as a normal subgroup by simple cycles.

 The presentation 2-complex associated to a graphical presentation in both \cite{ollivier}~and~\cite{gruber} relies on a choice of free basis for the fundamental group of each component of $\Gamma$.
 We prefer a different complex that requires no such choice, but we shall show that our complex is homotopy equivalent to those used in~\cite{ollivier,gruber}.